Where to Stay in Bangkok: Best Areas & Hotels

 There are eight restaurants on-site.
 Don't skip the rooftop lagoon-style swimming pool with mesmerizing city skyline views.
 The spa here focuses on treatments curated based on blood type among other experiences.

 If you are traveling with children, kids stay free, and babysitting can be arranged.
 Other family-friendly perks include a swimming pool for little ones and special amenities for kids.

 The Siam Kempinski Hotel Bangkok is also close to the river and right next to the upscale Siam Paragon mall.
 The Kempinski's seriously amazing tropical pool complex is one of the best in the city.
 The 397 rooms and suites are decked out with traditional Thai-meets-modern decor.
 Most rooms have balconies.
 Other amenities include three restaurants including the Michelin one-star-rated Sra Bua by Kiin Kiin.

 The Bangkok Marriott Hotel Sukhumvit is a good luxury option on Sukhumvit Road.
 The resort hotel has a range of five-star amenities and a beautiful rooftop infinity pool, and it puts you close to the area's legendary shopping malls.

 For the best value, hotels in the Bang Rak and Sathorn Districts are great options since the area is more popular for corporate buildings than tourists.
 The Sathorn Vista, Bangkok - Marriott Executive Apartments is a perfect example.
-This new property has a large, long-term clientele but it also caters to short-term tourists as well.
+This new property has a large, long-term clientele but it also caters to short-term tourists.
 There are several restaurants, a full gym, and a beautiful pool and outdoor deck area.
 While it is usually quite well priced, it is also a 5-star property.

 Where to Stay in Bangkok on a Budget